Chennaf/MasterThesis/README.md

 and suitable for his use case.
 Agreeing upon a definition of explainability, and its quantitative evaluation metrics will significantly contribute toward an improvement in developing new, efficient, and trusted models and explainability methods.
-In this work, we implement a proof of concept of the idea that interpretability cannot be broadly de- fined or generalized for all humans.
+In this work, we implement a proof of concept of the idea that interpretability cannot be broadly defined or generalized for all humans.
 It remains a polylithic concept different for every user.
 Furthermore, we demonstrate that clustering users depending on their expertise allows us to reach a good compromise in the trade-off between giving the most suitable explanation to each different user and giving the overall best explanation to all users.
 By